DonKult/dotPageMod/README.md

 Plus](https://adblockplus.org/) and later [uBlock Origin](https://github.com/gorhill/uBlock) for cosmetic filtering and more and more to block the execution of JavaScript by default.
-Eventually I introduced [uMatrix](https://github.com/gorhill/uMatrix) with a rigit block-policy to the mix which ended up leaving uBlock mostly jobless beside a bunch of cosmetic filters.
+Eventually I introduced [uMatrix](https://github.com/gorhill/uMatrix) with a rigid block-policy to the mix which ended up leaving uBlock mostly jobless beside a bunch of cosmetic filters.
 Management of these isn't perfect through and sometimes you want more than just `display: none` – especially now that I had all of JavaScript blocked